What’s the first word that pops into your head when you hear the word “Orlando”?

 I’d particularly like the fifth of the group: the Waterhouse Residence Museum, which offers detailed guided tours through a house restored to the late Victorian period.

 The Art and History Museums – Maitland: 231 West Packwood Avenue, Maitland.
 Open Thursday-Sunday 11:00-16:00.
 Closed Monday-Wednesday.
 Admission (One ticket covers all of the museums.): Adults $6, children 5-17 $5.

-If you’re planning a trip to Florida, you might also enjoy this article: Marco Island, a relaxing, wildlife-viewing location.
+If you’re planning a trip to Florida, you might also enjoy this article: Things to do on Marco Island, Florida